-EXPLAINER: How bad is the pandemic in North Korea
+EXPLAINER: How bad is the pandemic in North Korea?

 The North’s state media said Kim berated senior party and government officials for neglecting “important decisions of the party on taking organizational, institutional, material, scientific and technological measures as required by the prolonged state emergency epidemic prevention campaign.”

 The report also said that the party during the meeting recalled an unidentified member of the Politburo’s powerful Presidium, which consists of Kim and four other top officials.
-It’s possible that Kim could be sacking his Cabinet Premier Kim Tok Hun, his top economic official, or Jo Yong Won, a secretary of the party’s Central Committee who had been seen as a fast-riser in Pyongyang’s power circle.
+It’s possible that Kim could be replacing Cabinet Premier Kim Tok Hun, his top economic official, who could be held responsible for anti-epidemic failures.

+There was also speculation that Kim may have sacked Ri Pyong Chol, one of his top military officials.
+North Korean TV video of the meeting showed Ri looking downward and not participating in a vote as Kim and other senior officials on stage raised their hands to indicate their consent on a matter that the broadcast didn’t specify.

 CALL FOR OUTSIDE HELP?